January - Formation of ERA Coalition: Georgia Council for the ERA. Peg Nugent, Linda Evans, Anne Deeley, and Nancy Shofner represented ACTION

 September 30 - Women at Work Conference was held at the Colony Square Hotel.
 Georgia State University was co-facilitator.

-November 4 - FIrst ERA Georgia meeting as held at the Perimeter Mall in Atlanta.
+November 4 - First ERA Georgia meeting was held at the Perimeter Mall in Atlanta.
 Several ACTION members joined and served as officers.

 Co-sponsored with Discovery Learning, The Women Encounter Math Workshop was a 10-week series aimed at helping women to develop math competency.